sales-and-marketing

 The Data: Among the More Exposed Retail Roles

-Retail merchandising analysts sit at the higher end of AI exposure in the retail sector, with exposure estimated in the 55-65% range and automation risk around 40-50 out of 100 based on comparable occupations in the Anthropic Labor Market Report (2026).
+Retail merchandising analysts sit at the higher end of AI exposure in the retail sector, with exposure estimated at 60% and automation risk around 45% based on comparable occupations in the Anthropic Labor Market Report (2026).
+The risk profile is genuinely elevated — the routine analytical work is squarely in AI territory.

-Automated reporting and dashboard generation are the most exposed tasks.
+Automated reporting and dashboard generation are the most exposed tasks at 82% automation.
 AI-powered business intelligence platforms can pull data from POS systems, e-commerce platforms, and inventory management systems, generating real-time reports that once took analysts days to compile.
 Tools from Tableau, Power BI, and specialized retail analytics platforms like RetailNext make this standard.

-Demand forecasting is similarly automated at high rates.
+Demand forecasting is similarly automated at 75%.
 Machine learning models that incorporate historical sales, weather data, local events, economic indicators, and social trends produce demand forecasts that outperform traditional statistical methods.
+Walmart's AI-driven forecasting has been credited with reducing stockouts by 30% and overstock by 20% — gains that no human analyst working with spreadsheets could replicate.

-But strategic assortment decisions — deciding which new products to test, how to allocate shelf space across categories, and when a trend is emerging versus fading — sit at much lower automation rates, typically 20-30%.
+But strategic assortment decisions — deciding which new products to test, how to allocate shelf space across categories, and when a trend is emerging versus fading — sit at much lower automation rates, typically 25%.
+The Bureau of Labor Statistics projects market research analysts, the closest BLS category, will grow 13% through 2034 with a median salary of $74,680 — well above the all-occupation average.

 The Analytics Revolution in Retail